AlxeverCodeX/Student-Management-System/README.md

 2. Install the required packages using pip.
 `pip install -r requirements.txt`

+3. Activate Virtual Environment.
+`source api/Scripts/activate`

-3. Start the Flask application.
+4. Start the Flask application.
 `flask run`

  The application will be available at http://localhost:5000.